swadeepsingh/Udacity-Data-Analyst-Nanodegree-NoShowAppointments/README.md

 ## Questions to be investigated:

-1.Does age play a role that whether or not patient show up for their appointment?
+    1. Does age play a role that whether or not patient show up for their appointment?

-2.How does patient's medical history, lifestyle, physical fitness affects appointments?
+    2. How does patient's medical history, lifestyle, physical fitness affects appointments?

-3.Which neighborhoods have the highest number of no-shows?
+    3. Which neighborhoods have the highest number of no-shows?

-4.What is the trend of no-shows vs shows by patients that received SMS reminders?
+    4. What is the trend of no-shows vs shows by patients that received SMS reminders?

-5.Does difference between schedule date and appointment date results in no-shows?
+    5. Does difference between schedule date and appointment date results in no-shows?

-6.Are patients failing to appear on specific days of the week?
+    6. Are patients failing to appear on specific days of the week?

-7.Which gender group generally don't show-up on appointment day ?
+    7. Which gender group generally don't show-up on appointment day ?

 ![alt text](https://github.com/swadeepsingh/Udacity-Data-Analyst-Nanodegree-NoShowAppointments/blob/master/2.png?raw=true)

 ## Conclusions